QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 Cagan did not use a rational expectations version of his model, but Sargent {cite}`Sargent77hyper` did.

-We study this model because it is intrinsically interesting and also because it  has a mathematical structure that also appears in virtually all  linear rational expectations model, namely, that a key  endogenous variable equals a mathematical expectation of a geometric sum of future values of another variable.
+We study a rational expectations version of this model because it is intrinsically interesting and  because it has a mathematical structure that appears in virtually all  linear rational expectations model, namely, that a key  endogenous variable equals a mathematical expectation of a geometric sum of future values of another variable.

-In a rational expectations version of Cagan's model, the endogenous variable is the price level or rate of inflation and the other variable is the money supply or the rate of change in the money supply.
+The model determines  the price level or rate of inflation as a function of  the money supply or the rate of change in the money supply.

 In this lecture, we'll encounter: